sure-trust/G1_DSA_CPlusPlus/README.md

 ## Repository Description

-This repository is designed to support the G1 Data Structures and Algorithms with C++ training program for Mechanical Engineers at SURE Trust.
+This repository is designed to support the G1 Data Structures and Algorithms with C++ training program at SURE Trust.
 It follows the below mentioned organization structure:

 - **Notes**: An archive of  notes and course materials provided by our trainer - Lijo Joseph.
 - **Mini Projects**: A repository holding code files of the mini projects undertaken during the course.